MY TAKE:

 Effective contract renewal negotiations are critical to keeping costs low for your organization while also acknowledging the potential for rate hikes from vendors.

-• Why it matters: Vendors often attempt to raise prices during renewals, sometimes significantly.
-In an example I share in the Deep Dive for paid subscribers, one vendor I work with presented a mildly upgraded contract with a $37,500 increase - a 167% jump.
+- Why it matters: Vendors often attempt to raise prices during renewals, sometimes significantly.
+I once had a vendor I work with present a mildly upgraded contract with a $37,500 increase - a 167% jump.
 (I got it down to 33% increase with favorable payment terms.)
 This underscores the need for effective negotiation strategies to manage costs and preserve valuable partnerships.

 Negotiations can be scary and awkward if you’re new to vendor management.
 Folks in sales can be extremely pushy (to the salespeople reading this newsletter, I love you, but I speak the truth!) and it can be at times extremely difficult to tell someone “no” when they ask enough times.